Z303/unlimited-bobs/README.md

 # Unlimited Bobs
 ![A number of grey spheres following a circular pattern with a counter in the bottom right](unlimited.gif)

-An unlimited Bobs effect for the TIC-80
+An [unlimited bobs](https://democyclopedia.wordpress.com/2018/02/23/u-for-unlimited-bobs/) effect for the TIC-80

 ```